andrasq/node-docs/elastic-pipes.md

 Investigating, turned out RabbitMQ would periodically become non-responsive, which caused AMQP to not be able to connect and to die with an error.
-Due to this hidden coupling, a non-critical resource from two services away was crashing the public-facing app.
+Due to this hidden coupling, a non-critical internal resource two services away was crashing the high-visibility public-facing app.

 The situation, in the abstract: